SamuelMarks/SamuelMarks/README.md

 I build tools for a different philosophy of software engineering… one that rejects the bloated, non-native defaults of the modern stack.
-My work is guided by three principles:

  - **Restore Monolithic Velocity**: Polyglot systems create a "synchronization tax" that kills development speed.
 My `cdd` compilers automate this away, making multi-language development as fast as a Ruby on Rails or Django.
 And synchronises tests and docs also; improving software quality.
  - **Demystify Deployment**: Software deployment is not as complex as the industry makes it seem.
 My **[verMan.io](https://verMan.io)** toolchain provides a direct path to reproducible, cross-platform, bare-metal environments, making containers a choice, not a mandate.